Run Laboratory OS

 - Jupyter notebooks — Data science, scripting, anything not GPU-bound.

-- Testing your setup — Verify your account key, tunnel, and desktop work before moving to a GPU host.
+- Testing your setup — Verify your Uplink credentials, tunnel, and desktop before moving to a GPU host.

 - Small LLMs — Llama 3.2 3B or Phi-3 Mini run at usable speeds on CPU (16+ core machines recommended).

-Note: Most image generation apps will not boot on CPU, they require GPU detection at startup.
-LLM inference via Ollama and llama.cpp works but is significantly slower without a GPU.
+Note: Most image-generation apps require a GPU.
+LLM inference via Ollama and llama.cpp works on a CPU but is significantly slower.